 Does your home office or workspace look like it was hit by a tornado?
 Have no fear; our tips will help with the disaster cleanup.
-And as an added bonus, decluttering and cleaning up this space can actually make you more productive!
+And as an added bonus, organizing your home office can actually make you more productive!

 Go Through Paper Items

 For most people, office clutter consists of piles of bills, important documents, semi-important documents, receipts and other pieces of paper you ‘intended’ to get to.
-When cleaning up an office or work space, it’s best to start with the papers.
-Cleaning up the paper mess is likely to be half the battle!
+When cleaning up an office or workspace, it’s best to start with the papers.
+Cleaning up the paper mess is likely half the battle!

-Sort papers into three piles: File, To-do, and Trash.
+The best way to start organizing your office is to sort papers into three piles: File, To-do and Trash.
 Once you have everything sorted, throw the trash pile in the trash or shred the papers, file the papers you need to keep and put your to-do pile in a basket or special file so you can address it when you’ve cleaned up your office space.